JThakrar/sparkconn/README.md

 ## Motivation
-Apache Spark has become the preferred tool for ETL, machine-learning and distributed data processing in general in the Hadoop and big data ecosystem for several reasons.
+Apache Spark has become the preferred tool for ETL, machine-learning and distributed data processing in the Hadoop and big data ecosystem for several reasons.
 First, it offers a unifying, consistent, easy-to-use REPL-based interactive and programmatic environment for all those kinds of processing.
 Second, the Spark ecosystem has built-in as well as third-party connectors to pull and push data from a variety of batch (or static) and streaming data sources.
+And third, there is a good userbase and ecosystem along with several resources.

-However there are occasions where a connector for a specific data source is not available or an existing connector is not suitable and needs considerable modification to fit the use case.
+However there are occasions where a connector for a specific data source is not available or an existing connector is not suitable and needs considerable modification to fit a use case.

-This is a very simple tutorial and working example to help understand how batch and streaming data source connectors work.
+This is a very simple tutorial and working example to help understand how batch and streaming data source and sink connectors work.
+The intent is that the examples will help developers build new connnectors as well as improve/customize existing ones.

 ## Details
-For the purpose of this tutorial, a data source that just produces a simple string based dataset for both batch and streaming datastream.
+For the purpose of this tutorial, a data source that just produces a single string based dataset for both batch and streaming datastream is being considered.
 Note that the notion of distrubted dataset in Spark has been evolving - starting with RDD with the initial version and no strong notion of a schema for the distributed dataset, then evolving to DataFrame with schema, followed by Dataset which are strongly typed.
 On the streaming front, the idea was introduced using dstream (spark streaming), followed by structured streaming which introduced once-only